Insulation & Ventilation

 AttiCat Expanding Blown-In Insulation System

 Putting insulation in your attic is made easy with the AttiCat Expanding Blown-In Insulation System.
 Fiberglas insulation is broken up and fluffed to add millions of tiny air pockets which gives the material even more insulation power.
 The insulation is easily placed into the attic with a hose.
-This insulation does not settle and will save you energy and money for years to come.
+This insulation does not settle and will save you money on energy costs for years to come.

 Quick & Easy